National April Food Holidays

 Peppermint Bowls

-I just cut out the red portion of 1 bowl and then placed it onto the other bowls one at a time while I spray painted them red.
-Then I wrapped them with clear wrapping.
+I just cut out the red portion of 1 paper bowl and then placed it onto the other bowls one at a time while I spray painted them red.
+Then I wrapped them with clear wrapping securing them with red pipe cleaners.

 Goodnight Moon Tot School